 There are some circumstances in which you have a legal requirement to let employees carry over large amounts of annual leave into the next year.
 For example, employees who are off sick for long periods of time may not be able to take all of their statutory leave in a year.
 In this case, you must allow the employee to carry over up to 20 of their 28 days’ leave entitlement into the next year.

 You might feel that this will be bad for business.
 After all, if an employee’s already missed large amounts of work due to a long-term illness, then you’ll want to get them back to work as soon as possible, rather than give them any more time off!

 But your real priority should be ensuring that this employee is able to properly recover.
-All employees need to take a break now and then, and periods of long-term sickness aren’t exactly a picnic.
+All employees need to take a break now and then, and periods of long term sickness absence aren’t exactly a picnic.
 Letting an employee who missed lots of work due to sickness take further time off to relax and recover will be better for your business’s long-term productivity.
 They’ll return fully refreshed, and ready to give their very best again.